-Cooper Canyon offers a relaxing summer waterfall for those staying overnight at Buckhorn Campground or venturing into the Angeles National Forest for a get-away day hike.
+Cooper Canyon offers a relaxing summer waterfall for those staying overnight at Buckhorn Campground or venturing into San Gabriel Mountains National Monument for a get-away day hike.
 The three-mile round-trip trek descends 700 feet into a mountain canyon through an enchanting old-growth forest to reach a small waterfall.

 Those tenting at Buckhorn Campground should feel compelled to experience this trail.
 For other visitors, drive into the campground and follow signs for the day-use parking.
 Pick up Buckhart Trail and the north end of the lot and begins down the west side of Buckhorn Canyon.
 The single track passes through a mixed forest of pines, alders, and oaks.
 To the right, several footpaths lead down to a small creek.
 The last such sidetrack drops to an overlook that peers down on a tall slender waterfall.
 Be careful as you travel on and off the trail; your safety is your responsibility.

 Stay on the main trail to reach Cooper Canyon Falls.
 The forest gives way to wide views of Cooper Canyon and Pleasant View Ridge as the trail curves left around a rock wall and descends a gravel slope.
 On the return, this will be the toughest part of the hike.

 The trail turns east down Upper Little Rock Creek, passing through a pacifying glen of pines and ferns.
 If the falls weren’t so close ahead, this would be a great place to stop and relax, exploring the trees and creek.